-The District's investment in capital assets for its governmental activities amounts to \$1,553,664 net of accumulated depreciation at August 31, 2022.
+The District's investment in capital assets for its governmental activities amounts to \$1,389,982 net of accumulated depreciation at August 31, 2023.
 Included are land, building and improvements, motor vehicles, furniture, and equipment.
 It should be noted that all capital assets are valued at historical or estimated historical cost as required by Generally Accepted Accounting Principles.

-Additional information on the District's capital assets are located in Note 6 on Page 28 of the financial statements.
+Additional information on the District's capital assets are located in Note 6 of the notes to the financial statements.